AdvancedNetworkingSystems/roroute/README.md

 Once these steps are done, you are ready to setup the nodes:

  * `run copy-files.yaml`: copies the configuration scripts and other files to all nodes.
+By default the command runs ansible on the TWIST testbed.
+If you want to choose a different testbed (in your `hosts` file) use the `testbed` parameter, e.g., `run copy-files.yaml "testbed=wilab1"`.
  * `run setup-devices.yaml`: installs required software (e.g., `python`,
    `git`, python packages, etc.) on all nodes.
+As for `copy-files.yaml`, you can choose a different testbed with the `testbed` parameter.
  * `run setup-interfaces.yaml`: configures the network interface according to the given parameters to enable networking between testbed nodes.
 This script accepts parameters to configure the wireless interfaces in